sarahcatherineschaller/sinatra-crud-project/README.md

-# Employee Task Organizer
+# Task-anizer

-This is a Sinatra based app for employees to sign up and manage their roles and tasks within a company.
+This is a Sinatra based app for employees to sign up and organize their roles and tasks within a company.

 ## To run this app: